ibraich/api/Readme.md

 Source: [dev.to](https://dev.to/alvarocavalcanti/setting-up-a-python-remote-interpreter-using-docker-1i24)
 - Install the Python extension
 - Install the Dev - Containers extension
-- Open the Command Pallette and type `Dev-Containers`, then select the `Attach to Running Container...` and select the running docker container (flask)
+- Open the Command Palette and type `Dev-Containers`, then select the `Attach to Running Container...` and select the running docker container (flask)
 - VS Code will restart and reload
 - On the Explorer sidebar, click the open a folder button and then enter `/app` (this will be loaded from the remote container)
 - On the Extensions sidebar, select the Python extension and install it on the container